Jürgen Stroop: Early World War II

 After the German invasion of Poland, Stroop served as commander of the SS section in Gnesen (Gniezno).
 During the occupation of Poland, Stroop was transferred to Poznań as head of Selbstschutz, the notorious "self-defense" formation of the local ethnic Germans.

 In May 1941, Stroop changed his forename from Josef to Jürgen for ideological reasons and in honor of his dead infant son.
 From 7 July to 15 September 1941, Stroop served in combat on the Eastern Front in the SS Division Totenkopf.
-He was awarded an Iron Cross 2nd Class.
-On 16 September 1942, he was promoted to SS-Brigadeführer and assigned as an Inspector of the SiPo and SD of the Higher SS and Police Leader for Russia South.
-Beginning October 1942, Stroop commanded an SS garrison at Kherson, before becoming the SS and Police Leader (SSPF) for Lemberg (Lviv) in February 1943.
-Stroop was SS inspector of Durchgangsstrasse IV, a large forced labor project to built a road from Lemberg to Stalino (now Donetsk).
+He was awarded a Clasp to the Iron Cross 2nd Class and an Infantry Assault Badge in Bronze.
+On 16 September 1942, he was promoted to SS-Brigadeführer and assigned as an Inspector of the SiPo and SD of the Higher SS and Police Leader for Russia South until October 1942, when he took command of an SS garrison in Kherson before becoming the SS and Police Leader (SSPF) for Lemberg (Lviv) in February 1943.
+Stroop was SS inspector of Durchgangsstrasse IV, a large forced labor project to build a road from Lemberg to Stalino (now Donetsk).